Golden Horizon

 Shipboard entertainment options - Fun and Sport

 The sailing cruise ship Golden Horizon has two plunge pools.
-One of the swimming pools is glass-bottomed, funneling sunlight through into the Atrium below.
-A third pool (scuba diving pool) is located aft (close to the stern), descending 18 ft (5,5 m) through 2 decks.
+One pool is glass-bottomed, channeling sunlight into the Atrium below.
+A third pool (scuba-diving pool) is located aft (near the stern), descending 18 ft/5.5 m through two decks.
 This pool is glass-walled, allowing guests to watch the divers.
-Diving classes are offered onboard as the ship carries its own professionally-trained Dive Master.
+Diving classes are offered onboard, and the ship carries a professionally trained Dive Master.

 Golden Horizon cruise ship (Tradewind Voyages) Flying Clipper

-The aft-located water sports platform (marina at the ship's stern) is lowered when Flying Clipper is at anchor.
-Complimentary water sport activities include snorkeling, dinghy sailing, waterskiing, sea kayaking.
-When the ship is at open sea, a signature onboard fun activity is supervised mast-climbing.
-Passengers are also allowed to lounge in the 2 nets strung on either side of the bowsprit.
+The aft water-sports platform (marina at the stern) is lowered when Flying Clipper is at anchor.
+Complimentary activities include snorkeling, dinghy sailing, waterskiing, and sea kayaking.
+When the ship is at sea, a signature activity is supervised mast-climbing.
+Guests may also lounge in the two nets strung on either side of the bowsprit.

-This sail cruise ship also has a small SPA (Sauna Room, Snow Room, Jacuzzi, Treatment Room for Thai massages), Beauty Salon (facials, manicure/pedicure, hairstyling, blow-dries), Library, Function Room (meeting room for guest lectures and private events).
-Tradewind Voyages has no kids' programming.
-Babysitting and childcare are also not available onboard.
-However, kid-friendly activities are occasionally organized on select itineraries during the summer holidays.
+This sail cruise ship also has a small spa (Sauna Room, Snow Room, Jacuzzi, Treatment Room for Thai massages), a Beauty Salon (facials, manicure/pedicure, hairstyling, blow-dries), a Library, and a Function Room (for guest lectures and private events).
+Tradewind Voyages offers no dedicated kids’ programming.
+Babysitting and childcare are not available onboard; however, kid-friendly activities are occasionally organized on select itineraries during the summer holidays.

-The company provides complimentary live entertainment - a resident pianist (at Piano Bar) and local performers (boarding the ship in call ports).
-Debeljak's Bar Lounge is the venue for after-dinner cocktails and premium brand gin and whisky offerings.
+Complimentary live entertainment includes a resident pianist (at the Piano Bar) and local performers who board in call ports.
+Debeljak’s Bar Lounge is the venue for after-dinner cocktails and premium gin and whisky.

-Passengers are encouraged by the crew to participate in the ship's navigation and even setting the sails.
-Other popular onboard activities include wine tastings, cooking demos, and sundeck-hosted games.
-From the aft Marina are launched complimentary water sports.
-Also complimentary are the Fitness classes held on Sun Deck.
+Passengers are encouraged by the crew to participate in navigation and even help set the sails.
+Other popular activities include wine tastings, cooking demos, and Sun Deck games.
+Complimentary water sports are launched from the aft Marina, and complimentary fitness classes are held on the Sun Deck.

 Tradewind Voyages 2021-2022 (inaugural cruise itinerary program)

-For summer 2020, Star Clippers planned for Flying Clipper cruises in Europe (Mediterranean).
-Following a Transatlantic repositioning crossing, during winter 2020-2021, the sailship was planned to operate cruises in the Caribbean.
+For summer 2020, Star Clippers planned Flying Clipper cruises in Europe (the Mediterranean).
+Following a Transatlantic repositioning, during winter 2020-2021 she was planned to operate in the Caribbean.

-Golden Horizon ship's Inaugural Cruise in 2021 was initially scheduled for May 1st, but later rescheduled for July 1st (both leaving from Harwich).
-Tradewind Voyages' Northern Europe 2021 itinerary program includes ports and destinations in the UK, Iceland, Norway (Svalbard Islands, Norwegian Fjords), Baltic ports (also St Petersburg Russia).
+Golden Horizon’s Inaugural Cruise in 2021 was initially scheduled for May 1 but later moved to July 1 (both from Harwich).
+Tradewind Voyages’ Northern Europe 2021 program included ports and destinations in the UK, Iceland, Norway (Svalbard Islands, Norwegian Fjords), and Baltic ports (including St Petersburg, Russia).

-The Baltic itineraries have durations 7-14-21-days and are all roundtrips from the UK.
-Select voyages are 10- and 11-days in length.
-The ex-UK program (May through September 2021) has a total of 9 itineraries, including 7 from Harwich (England) and 2 from Greenock-Glasgow (Scotland).
+The Baltic itineraries ranged from 7 to 14 and 21 days, all roundtrips from the UK.
+Select voyages were 10 and 11 days.
+The ex-UK program (May through September 2021) had nine itineraries, including seven from Harwich (England) and two from Greenock-Glasgow (Scotland).

-Other destinations to be served by Tradewind Voyages with SV Golden Horizon (SV=sailing vessel) include Asia, South Pacific, Australia-New Zealand, Arctic.
+Other destinations to be served by Tradewind Voyages with SV Golden Horizon (SV = sailing vessel) included Asia, the South Pacific, Australia-New Zealand, and the Arctic.

-In 2022, due to the Russia-Ukraine war (which started on Feb 20th) and the following EU sanctions against Russian entities (particularly, VTB Bank Germany - Tradewind's Russia-based creditor), Tradewind Voyages canceled all Golden Horizon sailings (24x total) between May 1st and October 26th (2022).
+In 2022, due to the Russia-Ukraine war (which started on Feb 20) and subsequent EU sanctions against Russian entities (particularly VTB Bank Germany—Tradewind’s Russia-based creditor), Tradewind Voyages canceled all Golden Horizon sailings (24 total) between May 1 and October 26, 2022.

-Next table shows Golden Horizon's schedule for 2021-2022, which was eventually canceled.
+The table below shows Golden Horizon’s 2021-2022 schedule, which was eventually canceled.

 Departure DateItinerary (Theme+Ports)Prices pp (GBP)